marioroy/mce-sandbox/README.md

-# Sandbox for Many-core Engine for Perl
+# Sandboxing with Perl + MCE + Inline::C

-This is a journey taken with Perl + MCE + Inline::C. To make this exciting, the examples count, sum, or generate prime numbers in order.
+This is a journey with Perl + MCE + Inline::C. To make this exciting, the examples count, sum, or generate prime numbers in order.

 The sandbox has the minimum required to run MCE + Inline::C. Both modules are